rails/rails/guides/source/active_record_migrations.md

 end
 ```

-While this example of changing the data type back from string to integer is
-straightforward, it's an illustration of the type of migration that might
-require manual instructions for reversal in more complex scenarios.
-Other
-scenarios when `reversible` is useful is for executing a raw SQL query or
+Additionally, `reversible` can be useful is for executing raw SQL queries or
-performing a database operation that doesn't have a direct equivalent in
+performing a database operations that do not have a direct equivalent in
 ActiveRecord methods.

 You can read more about `reversible` [here](#using-reversible).